jeffhuang4704/learn-k8s/notes/crd-cr-part-1.md

 ### custom controller

-**The custom controller is responsible for reconciling the CR and ensuring the desired state is achieved.**
+1. The custom controller is responsible for reconciling the CR and ensuring the desired state is achieved

-1. Main task in the custom controller

-- Process the CR (User's intent) and reconcile the desired and actual states—this is where your business logic comes into play.
+- Process the CR (User's intent) from `spec` and **reconcile** the desired and actual states — this is where your business logic comes into play.
-- Update the status Field
+- Update the `status` field
+- Comply with rules defined by k8s, understand its behavior and mechanism (ex: retry)

 2. A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs)

-- Controllers can be written to handle multiple CRDs within the same controller logic, allowing them to manage different types of custom resources in a Kubernetes cluster.

 3. A custom controller can process existing types of resources, not just custom ones (CRDs).

 ### draw a diagram to illustate the flow